SheCodesAus/she-codes-crowdfunding-api-project-Clahryott/read_me.md

 ​
 ## Part A Submission
 ​
-- [ ] A link to the deployed project.
+- [x] A link to the deployed project - https://playfunding.fly.dev/
-- [ ] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
+- [x] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
-- [ ] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
+- [x] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
 - [ ] A screenshot of Insomnia, demonstrating a token being returned.
 - [ ] Your refined API specification and Database Schema.
 ​